Getting an eSIM for your trip to China is a very smart move.

 I’ve used my own data on a trip to Asia once.
 Massive bill shock when I got home!

-Option 2 means you can enjoy Wi-Fi access at your Chinese hotel and at places like restaurants and coffee shops, but you won’t have access while you’re out sightseeing or in the middle of nowhere.
+Option 2 means you can enjoy Wi-Fi access at your Chinese hotel and at places like restaurants and coffee shops, but you won’t have access while you’re out sightseeing.

 That’s why having both an eSIM and a VPN app is an ideal combo.
-(Check my China VPN review for ones that work.)
+(Again, check my China VPN review for ones that work.)

 As for Option 3, you will need to understand Mandarin or get someone to help you do this in China.
 I’ve done this before but needed local help – major drainer!